 When permethrin is applied to the surface with a brush or a spray gun, it seeps about 5 mm deep, effectively targeting larvae and adult beetles.
-Permethrin surface treatment works well when dealing with the Common Furniture Beetle, but it’s less effective for Deathwatch beetles as they burrow deeper into the timber.
+Permethrin surface treatment works well with the Common Furniture Beetle, but it’s less effective for Deathwatch beetles as they burrow deeper into the timber.

 The best way to kill the Deathwatch infestations with permethrin is to inject a gel solution into the timber.
-Although it’s possible to do this by injecting the gel into existing exit holes, drilling new holes often yield better results.
+Although it’s possible to do this by injecting the gel into existing exit holes, drilling new holes often yields better results.

 The downside of permethrin treatment is that it’s highly toxic.
 If you choose this method, you should wear a mask, eye goggles and gloves during the application process and vacate the area for a couple of hours afterwards.
-Due to its toxicity, the use of permethrin should be avoided if you have kids or pets.
+Due to its toxicity, permethrin should be avoided if you have kids or pets.

 3. Remove Rot

 With a chisel, scrape out rotten sections of timber.
 If the wood is rotten through, cut out section with a hand saw.
 Drill evenly spaced holes in the remaining timber to help the wood absorb the treatment.

 If you have dry rot, skip ahead to step 7.

 4. Prepare Remaining Wood

 Drill evenly spaced holes in the remaining timber to help the wood absorb the treatment.